mattw1285/MyConfig/README.md

 It’s not meant to be universal, but rather my evolving toolkit for personal projects.

 Despite being somwhat overkill, **I**nfrastructure **A**s **C**ode is where this is going... or at least my terrible version of.
-I don't quite have the need or hardware for terraform, so reflshing OS it is!
+I don't quite have the need or hardware for terraform, so reflashing os drives it is!

 ---